kubernetes/enhancements/keps/sig-windows/windows-runtimeclass-support.md

 ## Alternatives

+These are some other options that were discussed in meetings with SIG-Node and SIG-Windows, but we're not proceeding with.
+If for some reason `RuntimeClass` support does not graduate to stable or the community prefers to investigate another option, these could serve as starting points for future KEPs.

 ### Support multiarch os/arch/version in CRI

 The Open Container Initiative specifications for container runtime support specifying the architecture, os, and version when pulling and starting a container.
 This is important for Windows because there is no kernel compatibility between major versions.
 In order to successfully start a container with process isolation, the right `os.version` must be pulled and run.
 Hyper-V can provide backwards compatibility, but the image pull and sandbox creation need to specify `os.version` because the kernel is brought up when the sandbox is created.
 The same challenges exist for Linux as well because multiple CPU architectures can be supported - for example armv7 with qemu and binfmt_misc.